heatblaze/Tic-Tac-game/README.md

-# Tic Tac Toe Game
+# Tic Tac Toe (Player vs Player)

-A classic **Tic Tac Toe** game implemented in Java with a graphical user interface (GUI).
-The project includes Player vs Player (PVP).
+A simple and fun **Tic Tac Toe** game implemented in Java with a graphical user interface (GUI).
+This version allows two players to compete against each other on a 3x3 grid.

 ---

 ## Features
-### **Version 1: Player vs Player**
-- Play against another human in a fun, interactive game.
+- **Player vs Player Mode**:
+  - Two players take turns placing their markers (X or O).
+  - Highlights the current player's turn.
+  - Displays the winner or declares a tie when the game ends.
+- **User-Friendly GUI**:
-- Clean and responsive GUI for a smooth gameplay experience.
+  - Clean and intuitive interface designed using **Java Swing**.
+  - Easy-to-read game board with large markers.

 ---

 ## Technologies Used
 - **Programming Language:** Java
 - **GUI Framework:** Swing

 ---